Loomi-me/hydrogen-reference-project/README.md

 1. The "Instrument" interface—Provides programmatic control over store operations Required for Visually Upsells and Analytics:
   - Cart management (add/remove items, open/close cart drawer, update cart attributes)

-> ⚠️ **Important**: Implementing the update cart-attributes method in the visually instrument
+> ⚠️ **Important**: Implementing the update cart-attributes method in the Visually instrument
 > is crucial as it serves several essential purposes:
 > - Detecting the SPA sales channel
 > - Attributing orders to experiences for analytics purposes